Ginny (Friday the 13th): Development

 Victor Miller, the writer of Friday the 13th (1980), declined to write the sequel as the idea of Jason being the villain was illogical to him.
 Ginny, instead, was conceptualized by writer Ron Kurtz.
 Once Kurtz joined the production, one of his goals was to kill off the protagonist of the first film, Alice (Adrienne King).
-Kurtz had a misconception that King's agent was trying to bribe the production for more money.
+Kurtz had a misconception that King's agent was trying to push the production for more money.
 Kurtz created a new group of counselors and wanted them to be believable and likable characters.

-Ginny was created by Ron Kurtz, following the original film's writer Victor Miller refusal to return—who found Jason's transformation into a villain illogical.
-Ginny serves as the successor to the original main character Alice (Adrienne King) who Kurtz killed off in the prologue.
+Kurtz created Ginny to serve as the successor to Alice.
 Partial inspiration for Ginny came from numerous women Kurtz had known throughout his life that he characterized as "intelligent."

 While Ginny is not in Friday the 13th Part 3 (1982), this was not intentional.
 Steve Miner intended for the character to return in the sequel as the protagonist and wanted the film to have a more psychological element to it—with Ginny's trauma being the focal point.
 One concept he worked on with writer Martin Kitrosser would have been set in a mental institution and featured Jason stalking her.

-Amy Steel recollects receiving a script that features the character returning to university to finish her psychology degree and being an outcast amongst her peers.
+Amy Steel recollects receiving a script that features the character returning to university to finish her psychology degree and being an outcast among her peers.
 The screenplay features Ginny in a post-traumatic state, taking jiu-jitsu as a means of coping with her trauma.
 This version of the script also confirms Paul's fate (whose survival was left ambiguous in the second film)—with Jason placing his head in her dormitory.
-It would have featured Ginny taking proactive steps, joining supporting character Ted as they hunt Jason down.
+It would have featured Ginny taking proactive steps, joining supporting character Ted Bowen (Stuart Charno) as they hunt Jason down.